Prevent getting Yellow Fever on Safari in Uganda.

 In 2020, arriving passengers without vaccination cardwerere vaccinated at their own cost (about USD 40) and issued the international vaccination card.
 Uganda does not isolate un-vaccinated passengers on Arrival, as some countries do.
 The below extra measure steps will help such visitors to Uganda.

 Pregnant women, babies below one year or below, and persons with HIV/AIDS having a CD4 count below 200 are cleared by authorities to travel without yellow fever vaccination cards.

-Some Visitors above the age of 60 and others who are allergic to egg proteins have also been known to develop some minor skin rashes.
+Some Visitors above 60 and others allergic to egg proteins have also been known to develop minor skin rashes.
 Such people can apply for an exemption letter to that effect, and it includes an official medical record attesting to why they cannot be vaccinated against Yellow Fever.
 Such exemptions should be cleared with Uganda Immigration through the online Visa Application process.

 Yellow Fever Immunization Requirement for Travelers that pass-through Rwanda to Uganda: